jont-imperas/riscv-dv/docs/source/getting_started.rst

     # Run a full regression with RV32IMC
     run --isa rv32imc --mabi ilp32

-We have added a flow to run ISS simulation with both spike and riscv-ovpsim, the instruction trace from these runs will be cross compared.
+We have added a flow to run ISS simulation with both spike and riscv-ovpsimplus, the instruction trace from these runs will be cross compared.
 This could greatly speed up your development of new test without the need to simulate against a real RISC-V processor::